In our Gospel today, Jesus gives what could be perceived as a lesson in social etiquette, but it is so much more than that.

 22nd Sunday of Ordinary Time, Year C

 Sirach 3:17-18, 20, 28-29; Psalm 68; Hebrews 12:18-19, 22-24a; Lk 14:1, 7-14

 We cannot enter the wide gate, we must do the hard thing and strive for the narrow gate.
-We must remember the teaching from Hebrews: whom the Lord loves, he disciplines.
-This is not because God wants to see us suffer.
-When we suffer, God suffers with us.
-So how can we understand suffering?
+“Whom the Lord loves, he disciplines.”
+This is not because God wants to see us suffer: when we suffer, God suffers with us.

 Full homily: https://mattsiegman.com/2019/08/gods-discipline/